OrTab/meme-generator/README.md

-Meme Genarator project where you can create memes , based on Canvas
+Meme Generator project where you can create memes , based on Canvas